 Secondly, taking enormous amounts of cannabidiol needlessly could cause your body to build a tolerance fairly quickly, nullifying the effects of the CBD.

-Just because the dosage is safe does not mean it’s a good idea to use it.
+Just because the dosage is considered “safe” by medical studies does not mean it’s a good idea to use it.

 What Happens if You Take Too Much CBD?